What is Healing?

 If you've ever read one of my emails, you may have noticed that my closing remark is always "To healing."
 Recently someone asked what that means to me?
 What is healing?

 I think an honest evaluation of life confirms the reality of life's pitfalls, but what vexes me are those who choose to not get back up.
 Why would anyone choose not to heal?
-What would cause us to choose to remain tethered to life's injustice rather than push forward, even if it's an extremely slow and arduous process, in order to ultimately heal and find new life?
+What would cause us to choose to remain tethered to life's injustice rather than to push forward, even if it's an extremely slow and arduous process, in order to ultimately heal and find new life?

 One factor causing people to choose pain over healing is negativism.